Drugs, alcohol and tobacco service

 Out of hours for young people is provided through Facebook

-As well as the address above, we have a worker based in each locality across Calderdale and can see young people anywhere.
+We have a worker based in each locality across Calderdale and can see young people anywhere.

 We work closely with other health providers such as Sexual Health, and workers are available in the CASH (Contraception and Sexual Health) clinics at Broad Street Plaza Health Centre.